last edited Feb, 5th 2021

 Tenaya Mastia sizing

-Take in consideration that the Mastia is the widest shoe in the Aerial Plus line.
-To get the same feel of ”tightness” as, for example, the Oasi, some might want to size down half a size.
+Take into consideration that the Mastia is the widest shoe in the Aerial Plus line.
+To get the same feeling of ”tightness” as, for example, the Oasi, some might want to size down half a size.
 If going down half a size, I recommend trying them on before buying them.

 Tenaya says, that the Mastia doesn’t stretch and the size will be the same throughout the whole lifespan of the shoe.
 But I have to say that ALL shoes stretch.
 And the Mastia does too.
 I experienced the Mastia stretching a half-size (from EU 38 to 38,5).